Graduate Certificate Programs

 - Michael Sisk, Academic Support Services, email@example.com

 Information on our Certificates, course requirements, costs, and course details can be found below.
-For an application to any of the Certificates, click on a specific program and select "REGISTER FOR...." to open a PDF.
-Applications, copy of transcript of Bachelor's degree, and a copy of your CV/Resume may be sent in via email attachment, fax, or by mail.
-After you have completed the Certificate Program of your choice, you should submit the Certificate Request Form.
+For an application to any of the Certificates, click on a specific program and select "APPLY FOR...." to open begin the online application process.

 $528.41 Per Credit Hour For Graduate Courses (Course Level 5000 - 9999). *Click on the link for a breakdown of the tuition and fees charged per credit hour.
 Please Note That Tuition Is Subject To Increase - Reviewed in Late June/Early July For The Upcoming Fall Semester*